melaniebrgr/learning-computer-science/00-everyweeks/week18/runs/summarise-003.md

 # Run version 003

+## Description

 This was the second attempt in Node JS.
 The Vector store with a single file was attached _to the thread_ here.

+Assistant: Mel's Document Summariser v1.0.0 (asst_jCwPjikPtWGKT9RhQkdJMgAp)

+> You are a lecture note and textbook summariser.
+When provided with a lecture note document or textbook document access and read the content.
+Your goal is to extract and summarise the main content of the document or documents.
+Summarise the main content so that it can be used for studying.

+## Result

 ```bash
 npm run start